atiqkhaled/DojoLoginWidget/README.md

 ### License

 This project is for research purpose to understand how widget works.
-Author is **atiqkhlaed**
+Author is **atiqkhaled**